xseman/xseman/README.md

 ### Hello, Friend 👋

 I'm hobbyist and researcher interested in software development with focus on\
 simplicity, clarity, and frugality.
-I try to delete more code than I write.
+I try to delete more code than I write and\
+I follow the “you build it, you run it” approach for ownership and reliability.

 > Simplicity is complicated\
 > ― Rob Pike